electroly/sad-script/README.md

 ```
 function reversed-odd-numbers (low high) {
-	return query ((range low high) -> where :x [[x % 2] = 1] -> reverse)
+	return (pipe (range low high) (where \x [[x % 2] = 1]) reverse)
 }
 ```

-The interpreter is written in C89 and compiles cleanly under `gcc -ansi -pedantic -Wall -Wextra -Werror`, TinyCC (`tcc`), LCC-Win (`lc`), `clang`, and MSVC 2013.
+The interpreter is written in C89 and compiles cleanly under `gcc -ansi -pedantic -Wall -Wextra -Werror`, TinyCC (`tcc`), LCC-Win (`lc`), Borland C++ 5.5 (`bcc32`), `clang`, and MSVC 2013.
 It has been tested in Windows 7, OS X 10.9, and Debian Linux 7.7.
 It should work on any other platform supporting ANSI C.  The interpreter can be embedded in client applications simply by including `sad-script.c` and `sad-script.h` file in the project.
 No need to link a library or anything difficult.
 Since the bindings are in C, they can be accessed easily from any language with a FFI.
 For instance .NET can access it via P/Invoke.